stephrobert/ansible-snippets/README.md

   * "Destroy an user account",
   * "Modify an user account"
 * ansible.builtin.wait_for:
-  * "Waits for a condition before continuing"
+  * "Waits for a condition"
 * ansible.builtin.wait_for_connection:
   * "Waits until remote system is reachable"
 * ansible.builtin.import_tasks: